Money Transmitter Division

 The Department is a member of the Money Transmitter Regulators Association (MTRA).

-Completed applications for new money transmitter license, along with the non-refundable fee of five thousand dollars ($5,000), should be addressed to Mr. Patrick Carroll, Strategic Support Manager, Department of Business Oversight, Division of Financial Institutions, 45 Fremont Street, #1700 San Francisco, CA 94105-2219.
-Contact him at (415) 263-8559 or by email at firstname.lastname@example.org.
-IMPORTANT: Please note that applications submitted by applicants who have not first arranged for a pre-filing meeting will not be accepted for filing.
+Completed applications for new money transmitter license, along with the non-refundable fee of five thousand dollars ($5,000) made out to the Department of Business Oversight, should be addressed to Mr. Patrick Carroll, Strategic Support Manager, Department of Business Oversight, Division of Financial Institutions, 45 Fremont Street, #1700 San Francisco, CA 94105-2219.
+You may contact him at (415) 263-8559 or by email at email@example.com

 - California Financial Code Reference